riccardogiampiccolo/dynamic-ringmod/README.md

 ## Functionality

 The MATLAB code includes various functions allowing users to select different methods for solving diodes.
 Users can explore and choose among these functions for their specific requirements.
+The Python implementation, instead, makes use just of the Newton-Raphson solver.

 ## Files